MW 70x40 / N38 - neodymium magnet

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in modern technologies – are used in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.
+- Wide application in modern technologies – are used in HDD drives, electric motors, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets: